-- Short-term bottleneck – These types of bottlenecks are caused by temporary problems and they remain for a short term period.
+- Short-term bottleneck – These types of bottlenecks are caused by temporary problems and they remain for a short-term period.
 For example – skilled operators are not available for a few days, interruption in the supply chain due to limited staff, etc.

-- Long-term bottleneck – These types of bottlenecks are reoccurring that remain there for a long period of time.
+- Long-term bottleneck – These types of bottlenecks are reoccurring and remain there for a long period of time.
 It impacts the entire process, production line, and capacity, which results in a loss in revenue.
 They are considered major bottlenecks that need to be investigated by using lean tools.

-- For example – No real-time data is available to identify production patterns, disorganized workforce, and inventory systems, a lack of useful technologies at the workplace, Exhaustive work instructions, and audit procedures.
+- For example – No real-time data is available to identify production patterns, disorganized workforce, and inventory systems, a lack of useful technologies at the workplace, and Exhaustive work instructions, and audit procedures.

 Short-term bottlenecks do not need regular attention or solution but long-term bottlenecks need investigation and solutions for their root causes.

 Bottleneck analysis is the method of identifying the bottleneck in the process, where the actual problem in the process is occurring.
 Because of this, the entire process takes more time as compared to the expected time to finish the work.

 Bottleneck analysis helps in identifying which areas of the process or process steps are causing the delay and slowing down the process as compared to the expected rate.
 This tool can identify these issues and fix them.